-- Before jacking up the vehicle, apply wheel chocks or other tire blocks to the wheels to prevent the vehicle from moving.
-After jacking up the vehicle, support the vehicle weight with safety stands at the points designated for proper lifting before working on the vehicle. - These operations should be done on a level surface. - When removing a heavy component such as the engine or transaxle/transmission, be careful not to lose your balance and drop them.
-Also, do not allow them to strike adjacent parts, especially the brake tubes and master cylinder.
+Before jacking up the vehicle, apply wheel chocks or other tire blocks to the wheels to prevent the vehicle from moving.
+After jacking up the vehicle, support the vehicle weight with safety stands at the points designated for proper lifting before working on the vehicle.

+These operations should be done on a level surface.

+- When removing a heavy component such as the engine or transaxle/transmission, be careful not to lose your balance and drop them.
+Also, do not allow them to strike adjacent parts, especially the brake tubes and master cylinder. - Before starting repairs which do not require battery power: Turn off ignition switch.
+Disconnect the negative battery terminal. - If the battery terminals are disconnected, recorded memory of radio and each control unit is erased. - Battery posts, terminals and related accessories contain lead and lead compounds.
+Wash hands after handling.